Introduction

 • expected survival < 3 months (not because of cerebral infarction)

-• intra-axial and metastatic tumors (individually assess the prognosis)
+• intra-axial and metastatic tumors (assess individual prognosis)

 • allergies